jradd/django-newproj-template/readme.md

 ### You will be using an HTML5 Doctype

 By default the [base.html](#basehtml) template has an HTML5 doctype.
-For backwards compatibility Chef-Cookbook-DjangoNewProj installs modernizr.js with IEPP which is an HTML5 shiv for older versions of Internet Explorer to keep them from puking.
+For backwards compatibility Chef-Cookbook-DjangoNewProj installs [modernizr.js](http://modernizr.com) with an HTML5 shiv for older versions of Internet Explorer to keep them from puking.
 Finally [Chef-Cookbook-DjangoNewProj](https://github.com/jbergantine/chef-cookbook-djangonewproj) installs [compass-gesso](https://github.com/jbergantine/compass-gesso) which instantiates the compass [``+global-reset`` mixin](http://compass-style.org/reference/compass/reset/utilities/#mixin-global-reset) which resets HTML5 element's display-roles for older browsers.

 ### Optionally, you will be using Xapian for plain text search.